 Harry Potter Wizards Unite: release date

-Harry Potter Wizards Unite: trailer
+Harry Potter Wizards Unite: trailers

 Another video shows an out-of-control nimbus broomstick making its way down the motorway.
 Again, you can see what the game will involve, even if we don't get any shots of the actual Android or iOS app in the clip.
 A third teaser ramped up the expectation even more.

 Harry Potter Wizards Unite: gameplay